USF Public Health Professor Karen Liller among the researchers presenting an unprecedented call to action in the American Journal of Public Health

 “In the state of Florida, I hope to move this agenda forward by working with the state and local injury prevention groups and programs.
 We need to especially reach out to foundations as possible advocates and funding sources for our research and outreach efforts.”

-In 1996 Congress added budget language to an omnibus bill stating that “none of the funds made available for injury prevention and control at [the Centers for Disease Control and Prevention] may be used to advocate or promote gun control.”
+In 1996 Congress added budget language to an omnibus bill stating that “none of the funds made available for injury prevention and control at [the CDC] may be used to advocate or promote gun control.”
 This same language was later added to appropriation bills of the National Institutes of Health.

 According to Liller, this has made funding dollars for firearms research scarce, despite the growing rate of gun-related deaths.